Aegyo: In popular culture and the Korean Wave (Hallyu)

 Although more common among female idol groups, male groups often perform aegyo as part of their fanservice.
 The maknae, or youngest member of a group, is often (but not exclusively) the one encouraged to perform aegyo.
-Another member may get a better response from fans, or be better suited due to physical or emotional characteristics.
+Another member may get a better response from fans or be better suited due to physical or emotional characteristics.
 For some performers, aegyo is merely an extension of their own normal behavior, encouraged by the groups' producers.

 As performers evolve from "youth" to "young adult" images, the aegyo in their performances often evolves, becoming an almost-nostalgic homage to the performers' earlier stage image.
 They will "put on the character" briefly for fun and to satisfy fan expectation, in the same way they will sing their earliest hits.
 Some traces of aegyo will continue as persistent traits.

 A pro-forma version of aegyo may become tradition for certain circumstances, such as when idols perform the "Gwiyomi" song, with actions made popular by the South Korean rapper Jung Ilhoon of BtoB.

 Puzar argues that aegyo in popular culture affects how young South Korean women act, especially in romantic relationships.
-Using cute hand gestures and expressions in photos, for example, are commonly seen behaviors in many young women in South Korea.
+For example, using cute hand gestures and expressions in photos are common behaviors among many young women in South Korea.

+In everyday life

+Puzar and Hong argue that "aegyo is almost certainly a strong contributing element to the discursive organisation of the 'ideal Korean woman', repeatedly reinforced by narratives and images produced and reproduced throughout everyday lives and mediatic representations."
+Puzar and Hong additionally conclude that aegyo is essentially in the end how Korean women navigate what "amounts to societal oppression" and that aegyo is essentially a reflection of an unequal power distribution in South Korea.

+In some or many cases, men expect this behavior to be "innate" or spontaneous.
+This means that men expect women to be naturally cute and submissive—-and imagine that this behavior is natural for women instead of a result of cultural expectations.
+Generally, men welcome this behavior only when it is viewed as natural, so women are expected to perform this behavior in a way that it seems natural or can be imagined as innate by the man, essentially meaning that men expect or believe that this highly infantilized and submissive woman is a "natural" state or behavior.